How to see the Aurora Borealis on a budget

 While in Abisko, I also used the live cameras of LightsOverLapland to keep tabs on whether there was any sign of the Aurora before we got out at night.

-Apart from the Aurora chasing tours, you can also do the following activities in Abisko (if your budget allows it of course):
+Apart from the Aurora chasing tours, you can also do the following activities in Abisko:

 I recommend you read my post on the best things to do in Abisko if you want to find out more details about all these activities.

-So how much does it cost to see the Northern Lights?
+So how much does it cost to see the Northern Lights on a budget?

 We ended up paying around 397€ (~470$) per person on transportation from Stockholm to Abisko and accommodation for 4 nights.
 That’s super affordable for a trip to the Arctic Circle!
 And we did not skimp on comfort: we had our own couchette and our own room with a toilet.